 Two secrets of one of the brain’s most enigmatic regions have finally been revealed.
-In a pair of new studies, scientists at the Gladstone Institutes have discovered a specific neural circuit that controls walking, and they found that input to this circuit is disrupted in Parkinson’s disease.
+In a pair of new studies, scientists from the Gladstone Institutes have discovered a specific neural circuit that controls walking, and they found that input to this circuit is disrupted in Parkinson’s disease.

 Walking becomes a major challenge for people afflicted by Parkinson’s disease.
 Parkinson’s is caused by a depletion of dopamine—an important neurochemical—in the basal ganglia (BG), a brain region involved in fundamental behaviors like movement, learning, reward, and motivation.
 In Parkinson’s, an imbalance arises between two pathways in the BG: the direct or “go” pathway and the indirect or “stop” pathway.
 Ordinarily, these pathways work together seamlessly to control locomotion, but in Parkinson’s the stop pathway overpowers the go pathway, making it difficult to initiate movement.
 How the imbalance between these two pathways developed remained a mystery—until now.

 Published in Neuron, scientists led by Gladstone associate investigator Anatol Kreitzer, PhD, discovered that dopamine depletion causes a miscommunication between the BG and another region called the thalamus, an area thought to relay sensory information to the brain.
 This miscommunication results in a loss of input to the go pathway from the thalamus, which consequently disrupts movement.
 Blocking the connection between the two regions reversed the imbalance between the stop and go pathways and restored normal behavior in a mouse model of Parkinson’s.